alan-turing-institute/AutisticaPlatformPrototype/documentation/COMPONENT_DESIGN_DECISIONS.md

 ![alt text](https://github.com/alan-turing-institute/AutisticaPlatformPrototype/blob/documentation/images/1_comp.png)

 This content has been presented in this .md file for the community.
-The style guide, restyled componets and design decisions is combined with the linkage to the Prototype Code, which is shown first.
+The style guide, restyled components and design decisions is combined with the linkage to the Prototype Code, which is shown first.

 **Linkage between Wireframes Components & Prototype Code (html/css)**